Release of Information

 Please contact the University Registrar’s office at 217-333-9778 if clarification is needed.

-The University of Illinois Urbana-Champaign is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
+The University of Illinois at Urbana-Champaign is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.

 The University operates on an academic calendar of two sixteen-week semesters and, beginning in 2005, one twelve-week summer term.
 Prior to 2005, the summer calendar included a four-week summer session (referred to as Intersession prior to 1995) and one eight-week summer session.
 Beginning December 2014, winter sessions are included between the fall and spring semesters.